 You will need a letter of invitation and a print-out on the nature of the competition.
 Please contact Fringe Support to request them.
 Customs may ask you to provide such evidence after you land.

-OPTION TWO: WORK VISAS
+OPTION THREE: WORK VISAS

 If you are interested in coming to the Fringe with the intent to make money and perhaps work in other outlets across the country your challenge is steeper: You will need to obtain a work visa.
 This can be a substantial and expensive endeavor and requires lots of paperwork, bureaucracy, and the lingering chance your visa will be denied.